top of page

 About

-Since his concerto debuts at the age of 14 in the United States, Spain, and Portugal, American violinist Eric Gratz has been celebrated as a thrilling performer, combining an old world style with a modern musical intellect.
-Equally desired as soloist, concertmaster, chamber musician, conductor, artistic director, and educator, he maintains a uniquely varied schedule that has taken him to four continents, performing in the world’s great concert halls with leading musicians of our time.
+Since his concerto debuts at the age of 14 in the United States, Spain, and Portugal, American violinist Eric Gratz has been celebrated as an artist of fearless musical imagination and exceptional versatility.
+Combining an old world style with a modern musical intellect, he’s carved a path as a soloist, chamber musician, orchestral leader, artistic director, and educator.
+His uniquely varied schedule has taken him to four continents, performing in the world’s great concert halls with leading musicians of our time.

-A prizewinner of national and international competitions, Eric Gratz holds degrees from the Cleveland Institute of Music and Rice University’s Shepherd School of Music, and his former teachers include Cho-Liang Lin, William Preucil, Linda Cerone, Claudia Shiuh, and Cynthia Stuart.
+A prizewinner of multiple international violin competitions, Eric Gratz holds degrees from the Cleveland Institute of Music and Rice University’s Shepherd School of Music, and his former teachers include Cho-Liang Lin, William Preucil, Linda Cerone, Claudia Shiuh, and Cynthia Stuart.
 For more information, please visit ericgratz.com.

 Eric Gratz playing his Vuillaume violin